Be Well at Western

 - Explore our website to learn more about available resources, including professionally led support groups and workshops, online self-help tools, and one-on-one counseling.

-- Drop in on Wellness Wednesdays every Wednesday, 12-1PM, on Zoom.
-Hosted by the Counseling Center and featuring wellness experts from across campus, these casual discussions are a great place to learn practical self-care strategies.
+- Drop in on Wellness Wednesdays every Wednesday, 3-4PM, in VU 460.
+Hosted by the Counseling and Wellness Center and featuring wellness experts from across campus, these casual discussions are a great place to learn practical self-care strategies.

 Social wellness involves developing a sense of connection and belonging through your interpersonal relationships—creating an encouraging support network and fostering fulfilling intimate relationships.
 It is also about actively contributing to the wellness and inclusivity of your community.